gjmcn/atomic-agents-vis/docs/README.md

 * The `background` option is `false` by default.

-* The `zIndex` options is `false` by default &mdash; so agents in the middle component are drawn in order of their `zIndex` properties initially, but this order is not updated if the `zIndex` properties change or new agents are added.
+* The `updateRadius`, `updatePointing` and `updateZIndex` options are `false` by default.

-* In Atomic Agents, the `zIndex` property of squares is `false` by default &mdash; so squares are not drawn in Atomic Agents Vis by default.
+* In Atomic Agents, the `zIndex` property of squares is `NaN` by default &mdash; so squares are not drawn in Atomic Agents Vis by default.

-* When using a function for an option, the returned value is used 'as is'.
+* When an option is a function, the returned value is used 'as is'.
 In particular, `undefined` and `null` are not replaced with the option's default value.